-Inactivated vaccine, injection into the muscle
+Vaccination: inactivated vaccine, injection into the muscle

-Who should be vaccinated?
+Who should get vaccinated?

-Tetanus vaccination is necessary for everyone.
+Tetanus vaccination protection is necessary for everyone.

-Time of vaccination:
+Timing of vaccination: